pokt-network/docs/content/use/public-rpc/ethereum.md

   - home/resources/public-rpc-endpoints/ethereum-eth-metamask
   - use/public-rpc/ethereum.md
   - home/use/public-rpc/ethereum.md
-description: >-
-  How to add the Ethereum (ETH) network in MetaMask with a Pocket-powered RPC Endpoint
+description: Add the Ethereum (ETH) network in MetaMask using a Pocket-powered RPC endpoint.
 ---